JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Other updates

+* When detecting [GitHub issues](github.md), TeamCity now filters out pull requests that have no issues assigned to them.
+If you need to display such independent pull requests in the issue log, you can disable this filter by setting the `teamcity.issues.github.filter.pull.requests=false` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties).
 * [Email Notifier](notifications.md#Email+Notifier) now uses the same versions of the TLS protocol as supported by the current TeamCity server's JVM.

 ## Changes from 2020.1.4 to 2020.1.5